Skip to Main Content

 Drawbacks of private student loans

-Before taking out a private student loan, consider some of the downsides:
+Before taking out a private student loan, also consider the downsides.

 • High interest rates for most: Because private loans require a credit check, people with no credit history or a low credit score may end up with a more expensive loan than what the federal government offers — and that’s if you qualify for a private loan in the first place.

-• Have to search for your own loans: You can apply for a federal student loan right through your school’s FAFSA application.
+• Have to search for your own loans: You can apply for a federal student loan right through the FAFSA application.
 You need to find private loans through lender websites.

 Federal vs. private loan: What type of student loan is best for me?

-Many people wonder: are federal student loans better than private?
-But the answer to this question depends on your unique financial situation.
+Whether you should get a federal or private student loan, or a mix of both, depends on your unique financial situation.
 Still, federal student loans are generally the best starting point for most college students and their parents.
-These loans come with protections and benefits, like fixed interest rates, subsidies and repayment programs, that can’t be matched by private lenders.
+These loans come with protections and benefits — like fixed interest rates, subsidies and repayment programs — that can’t be matched by private lenders.
 However, there are a few instances when you should consider private student loans.

 For example, if you’ve exhausted the federal student loan limit, private loans could finance the remainder of your education.
-And if you’re a graduate or professional college student or a parent facing higher interest rates on federal loans, it might not hurt to shop around and compare rates with various private lenders to determine if you can get a better offer.
+And if you’re a graduate or professional college student or a parent with a solid credit score facing higher interest rates on federal loans, it might not hurt to shop around and compare rates with various private lenders to determine if you can get a better offer.

-If you can pay back your loan quickly and can qualify for a low interest rate, a private student loan may be best.
+If you qualify for a low interest rate and can repay your loan soon, a private student loan may be best.
 If you’d like to take advantage of income-driven repayment plans, extensive deferment programs and potential loan forgiveness, a federal student loan is the best option.

 Bottom line

 When it comes to financing your education, federal and private student loans are two options that may be worth considering.
-While federal loans may have lower interest rates and come with various benefits, private loans can be a viable option if you have exhausted your federal loan limit.
-As such, it is important to carefully consider your financial situation and the repayment options before choosing between federal and private loans.
+While federal loans may have lower interest rates and various benefits, private loans can be viable if you have exhausted your federal loan limit.
+Consider your financial situation and the repayment options before choosing between federal and private loans.

-And, as you weigh your options, remember to compare rates and terms from different lenders to find the best option for you.
-If you do take out a mix of both federal and private loans, be sure to keep track of the different loan details and work with your loan servicers accordingly.
-In the end, the most important thing is to make an informed decision and choose the best option for your individual needs.
+As you weigh your options, remember to compare rates and terms from different lenders to find the best option for you.
+If you take out a mix of federal and private loans, track the different loan details and work with your loan servicers accordingly.

 Frequently asked questions